 - There’s a specific amount of lead that’s used in the composition of crystal; there must be at least 24% lead.
 Anything with less than this amount is considered crystalline or crystal glass.

-- The amount of lead in crystal makes it heavier but at the same time softer than glass.
+- The amount of lead in the material makes it heavier but at the same time softer than glass.
 Therefore, it’s easier to make more shapes and custom awards with crystal, making the crystal awards more valuable and expensive than ones made of glass.

 - You can see this difference in shape and style on our custom crystal awards gallery page; you’ll see a variety of shapes such as helicopters, vehicles, buildings, brand name logos, and more.